 CORTONA / SIENA

-After breakfast we depart to Cortona our new home for the next two nights.
+After breakfast we depart to explore the quaint town of Cortona.
 We’ll stop at the famous Bramasole House (Villa Laura) – famous from the film “Under the Tuscan Sun” – for a short

 view from outside the property.

 On the way you’ll be taken to Siena, a medieval city that has not changed much in 800 years.
 We will have a guided walking tour, which after you’ll have time to shop or seat in a café in the main square.
 In the afternoon we will visit Monteriggioni, a charming walled village.

 In the evening we’ll indulge in a cooking class with our local chef.
 Firstly you’ll be given a seminar on the process of olive oil making.
 Then learn how to make two types of handmade pasta and feast on your creation amongst the olive groves.